risk-first/website/docs/risks/Coordination-Risk.md

 > "The forming–storming–norming–performing model of group development was first proposed by Bruce Tuckman in 1965, who said that these phases are all necessary and inevitable in order for the team to grow, face up to challenges, tackle problems, find solutions, plan work, and deliver results." - [Tuckman's Stages Of Group Development, _Wikipedia_](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development)

 Specifically this describes a process whereby a new group will form and then be required to work together.
 In the process, they will have many _disputes_.
-Ideally, the group will resolve these disputes internally and emerge as a team, with a common [Goal In Mind](../thinking/Glossary.md#goal-in-mind).
+Ideally, the group will resolve these disputes internally and emerge as a team, with a common [Goal](../thinking/Glossary.md#goal).

 Since [Coordination](Coordination-Risk.md) is about [Resource Allocation](Coordination-Risk.md#problems-of-coordination) the skills of staff can potentially be looked at as resources to allocate.
 This means handling [Coordination Risk](Coordination-Risk.md) issues like: